cmmid/cmmid.github.io/ncov/airport-screening.md

-# Efficacy of traveller screening
+# Effectiveness of traveller screening

 **by Billy Quilty, Sam Clifford, CMMID nCoV team, Stefan Flasche, Rosalind Eggo**

 *Last updated: 27 January 2020*

-We have created an [interactive tool](https://cmmid-lshtm.shinyapps.io/traveller_screening/) to illustrate the efficacy of traveller screening.
+We have created an [interactive tool](https://cmmid-lshtm.shinyapps.io/traveller_screening/) to illustrate the effectiveness of traveller screening.
 The associated report is also available as a [pre-print.](https://cmmid.github.io/ncov/airport_screening_report/airport_screening_report.html)